raphamorim/rio/docs/docs/configuration-file.md

 #
 option-as-alt = 'both'

-# Window Opacity
+# Window configuration
 #
-# window-opacity changes the window transparency state.
+# • width - define the intial window width.
-# Only works for Windows / X11 / WebAssembly
+#   Default: 600
 #
-window-opacity = 0.5
+# • height - define the inital window height.

-# Window Width
+#   Default: 400
 #
-# window-width changes the intial window width.
+# • opacity - changes the window transparency state (only Windows / X11)
-# Default: 600
+#   Default: 1.0
 #
-window-width = 1200

-# Window Height
+# • mode - define how the window will be created
+#     - "Regular" (default) is based on width and height
+#     - "Maximized" window is created with maximized
+#     - "Fullscreen" window is created with fullscreen
 #
-# window-height changes the inital window height.
+[window]
+width = 600
-# Default: 400
+height = 400
-#
+opacity = 1.0
-window-height = 800
+mode = "Regular"

 # Fonts
 #